mjhouse/mil_std_1553b/README.md

 ## Questions

+* How common are embedded systems with actual software in avionics vs LRU's with FPGAs?
 * Are the sync bits and parity bits included in the binary data that must be processed?
 If so, how is a 20-bit chunk aligned inside a buffer measured in bytes?

 ## Notes